 I was using Ubuntu 18.04.x 64 bit that came built in with Digital Ocean.
 I am using Webmin as a control panel.
 Webmin is a really nice control panel for any indie developer who wants more control over the server.
 As an added benefit, I can run .Net Core application on the Linux server along with WordPress (PHP, MySQL), Apache, Kestrel (.Net Core Server), Email Server (Postfix, Dovecot).

-Warning: Before you read further, I want to say that I have zero experience with Linux administration and does not know anything about various application settings.
+Warning: Before you read further, I want to say that I don’t have any experience with Linux administration and do not know anything about various application settings.
 This article is for my own documentation for future use.

 Ubuntu Upgrade Preparation